Predictive Analytics in Marketing & 5 Ways to Use It

 Those examples may seem very simple, but more cases of predictive intelligence come into play year by year.
 Advanced computer algorithms make predictions more accurate and far-reaching, and, most important, fully automated.

-How Can Marketers Use Predictive Analytics in Their Marketing Strategy?
+How to Use Predictive Customer Analytics in Marketing

-Given the abundance of data around, marketers may require advanced tools and measurement approaches, such as advanced marketing analytics software, tools based on Artificial Intelligence and Machine Learning.
-AI/ML plays a great role in omnichannel marketing while they help marketers gather insights and adjust their marketing strategies in real-time, for example, introducing dynamic pricing, automated sales forecast, automated content creation, and more.
+Given the abundance of data around, marketers may require advanced tools and measurement approaches, such as advanced predictive analytics tools for marketing, software based on Artificial Intelligence and Machine Learning.
+AI and ML play a great role in omnichannel marketing while they help marketers gather insights and adjust their marketing strategies in real-time, for example, introducing dynamic pricing, automated sales forecast, automated content creation, and more.

 The AI adoption rate

-According to Gartner, 37% of businesses have implemented some form of AI by 2019, which resulted in an increase of impressive 270% for 2015-2019.
+According to Gartner, 37% of businesses have already implemented some form of AI, which resulted in an increase of impressive 270% for 2015-2019.
 According to McKinsey’s research of the AI state in 2021, the AI adoption rate is getting higher: 50% of respondents say about AI adoption in 2020, and 56% – in 2021.
 What is especially interesting, the massive AI adoption in the COVID times is happening in emerging markets, such as China, the Middle East, and North Africa.

 What can marketers do with the obtained data?